Euler simulation of interacting particle systems and McKean-Vlasov SDEs with fully superlinear growth drifts in space and interaction: Well-posedness of the particle system and the PoC -- Proposition

 For the second term in \eqref{eq:apdx:two terms}, similarly, and notice that,

-Take power of $p$ on both side and expectation, by Jensen's inequality, Proposition \ref{prop:auxilary for multipy of r.v.}, Assumptions \ref{Ass:Monotone Assumption}, the Lipschitz properties on $\sigma$, we can conclude with the highest order up to $2p$, the particles are identically distributed we have
+Take power of $p$ on both side and expectations.
+By Jensen's inequality, BDG inequality, Proposition \ref{prop:auxilary for multipy of r.v.}, Assumption \ref{Ass:Monotone Assumption}, the Lipschitz properties on $\sigma$, we can conclude with the highest order up to $2p$, we have

+where we used that the particles are identically distributed to deal with the third term on the righ-hand side.